Blu3Mu51c/Mines/README.md

 ## Game Logic (Pseudocode)
 * HTML setup
     * metadata
+    * h2 tag for title
+    * input for grid size
+    * input for number of mines
+    * button for setting input
     * div for grid
     * div for flag amount
     * div for timer